ProdigyPNP/ProdigyMathGameHacking/.github/CODE_OF_CONDUCT.md

-# Citizen Code of Conduct
+# PMGH Code of Conduct

 Our goal was to improve Prodigy's security, not ruining the game for profit.
 We won't sell our hacks, or put ads.